AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/channel_connection_android.md

 <a name="connection_state"></a>
 ### Channel connection states

-As shown in the above diagram, an app can have the following five connection states before and after the app joins and leaves the channel:
+As shown in the diagram, an app can have the following five connection states before and after the app joins and leaves the channel:

 | Connection state | Description |
 | --- | --- |